daverickdunn/Jass/README.md

 This project is currently only recommended for those interested in contributing, or diehard SoulSeek users, or both.

-It doesn't currently transfer any files, and is missing a lot of other basic SoulSeek features.
+**It currently doesn't transfer any files, and is missing a lot of other basic SoulSeek features.**

 What is does do:
+-

 * Chatrooms more or less fully work.
 * Browsing other users collections works okay, but as mentioned, you can't download anything yet.
 * You can _add_ other users, though user permissions, etc. hasn't been added yet.

 Outside of the SoulSeek protocol:
+-

 * You can add users browse (i.e. a snapshot of their files/folders) to the local database.
 * You can then _index_ users browse data.
 This searches the MusicBrainz API to identify artists/releases
 * Once there's one or more collections indexed, you can run a recommendation algorithm to get a list of recommendations based on the contents of those collections.

-HOWTO:
+How-to:
+-

 To set initial username/password, or listening port, run database.py with either of the following commands: